TechLadies/pre-bootcamp-workshop2-2019/part1/lesson5.md

-# Lesson 5 - How to not repeat yourself (functions, classes, import)
+# Lesson 5 - How to not repeat yourself (functions, linking JS files)

+## Exercise 5.1

 ---